Joins

 c3

-However, the joining columns can be accessed directly using qualified names:
+However, the joining columns can still be accessed using qualified names:

 SELECT a.c1, b.c1